 Red Earth Farms welcomes scheduled visitors only.
 We are open to new members who are aligned with REF’s values and who have the skills and means to take on a challenging adventure in homesteading.
-Although there are no remaining parcels of unleased land, there are some existing households open to new folks joining them in sub-community.
+Currently there are plots of land available for lease and additionally there are some existing households open to new folks joining them in sub-community.

 Because we have limited resources, we will give precedence to visitors who are genuinely interested in joining a community like ours, rather than those who are just passing through.
-We suggest a stay of at least five to seven days in order for us to really get to know each other.
+We suggest a stay of at least five days in order for us to really get to know one other.

-We appreciate any and all monetary donations; they help make it possible for us to host visitors who aren’t able to contribute financially.
+We appreciate any and all monetary donations; they help make it possible for us to host visitors who aren’t able to contribute as much financially.

 If you would like to schedule a visit we ask that you write us a letter covering the points listed below.
 Please send your letter in the body of an email (not as an attachment) or by postal mail.
 Your letter will be made available for everyone to read before you arrive.
 If you are planning to visit Red Earth Farms with other people (i.e. your partner, friend, or family), each person should write a separate letter.